Costeer/Gruvbox-Material-Themes/README.md

 > :warning: **VERY UNIMPORTANT INFORMATION** :warning:

 1. None oft the installation Instructions in this repo will tell you how to install the app itself just the theme.
-You can find video instructions on how to install any of these apps by simply going on YouTube and searching for "How to install (NAME_OF_APP)" and if you add your operatig system like linux, MacOS, Windows, Samsung Smartfrige OS.
+You can find video instructions on how to install any of these apps by simply going on YouTube and searching for "How to install (NAME_OF_APP)" and if you add your operatig system like Linux, Mac OS, Windows, Samsung Smartfrige OS.
 You may even find tutorials that apply to your system :)

-2. Not all of the themes are made by me some are made with the help of other some arent mine at all.
-Everytime this is the case you can find the disclaimer in the section of the theme I am **not** clayming the work of others but i whant to make this a resurce for manny themes for different apps in the gruvbox material stile.
-I will also not upload anny files from other people (i din't edit)
+2. Not all of the themes are made by me some are made with the help of other some aren't mine at all.
+Every time this is the case you can find the disclaimer in the section of the theme I am **not** claiming the work of others but i want to make this a resource for many themes for different apps in the gruvbox material stile.
+I will also not upload any files from other people (i din't edit)

 3. If you find any spelling mistakes please make a new Issue i have Dyslexia and English isn't my native language

-4. If you know of anny Wallpapers/Themes open a Pull request and i will consider adding it
+4. If you know of any Wallpapers/Themes open a Pull request and i will consider adding it

-5. I hope this repo can be a valuable resurce in your search for Gruvbox Material themes and wallpapers :3
+5. I hope this repo can be a valuable resource in your search for Gruvbox Material themes and wallpapers :3

 ### Index:
 - Themes